dk7xe/PX4-user_guide/en/flight_modes_fw/mission.md

    - If landed the vehicle will "wait".

 1. If a mission is stored and PX4 is flying it will execute the [mission/flight plan](../flying/missions.md) from the current step.
-   - If already flying a takeoff mission item will be treated as a normal waypoint.
+   - A takeoff mission item will be treated as a normal waypoint.
 1. If a mission is stored and the vehicle is landed it will not automatically take off (the autopilot will detect the lack of movement and set the throttle to zero).
    If the currently active waypoint is a Takeoff, the system will automatically takeoff (see [FW Takeoff/Landing in Mission](#mission-takeoff)).
 1. If no mission is stored, or if PX4 has finished executing all mission commands: